-You may notice that this Russian meat soup doesn’t have potatoes or any grains.
-That’s because we add so many different textured meat types, that nothing else is necessary.
+You may also have noticed that this Solyanka recipe doesn’t have potatoes grains.
+That’s because we add so many different meats, nothing else is necessary.
 The soup is absolutely self-sufficient.

 What makes this Solyanka recipe so great is that it is relatively easy to cook.
 If you use a store-bought chicken broth, you can assemble Solyanka in under 30 min.
 And the taste of soup is fantastic.